 5.7.2 Example 7.2 - sensory experiences cannot be easily translated

 A tourism agency wants to promote the cultural heritage of its country through an online presence.
 It provides high quality videos and images of nature, monuments, buildings, art works, and other artifacts.
 It also provides sound bites featuring local singers, musicians, and composers.
 It provides alternatives for all this content, including text alternatives for images and other non-text content, captions for audio content, and audio/text descriptions for video content.
 For example, for the image of a popular monument, the tourism agency provides short text alternatives to identify the monument.
-It also provides a longer text alternative to describe its shape, color, and other noticeable characteristics, as well as specific details visible to most users, such as corrosion and shadows.
+It also provides a longer text alternative to describe its shape, color, and other noticeable characteristics, as well as specific details visible to most users, such as general corrosion.
 In addition to this, the tourism agency voluntarily provides an optional audio track for that particular image, to help convey the mood portrayed by the image.
 Yet despite all these efforts, it is not possible to fully convey the visual experiences from the image to other senses.

 5.7.3 Example 7.3 - lack of support by assistive technologies

 Screen-readers are not able to render a 3D Model.
 A company offers highly engaging 3D models of the human heart via WebGL, complete with a type of label to denote a sub feature exploration or information panel.
-The company took care to provide a list style alternative navigation for these "free floating" labels that connects to the same associated data, and provides a descriptive text for each sub feature explored.
+The company took care to provide a list-type of alternative navigation for these "free floating" labels that connects to the same associated data, and provides a descriptive text for each sub feature explored.
 The company has also offered a 3D Printable alternative model that may optionally present a tactile or braille identifier to connect to the associated data-set.
-While all of these steps shows in good faith an attempt to build accessible content, there is no prescribed method to bring this type of content forward in an accessible way.
+While all of these steps show a good faith attempt to build accessible content, there is no prescribed method to bring this type of content forward in an accessible way.

 5.8 Situation 8: When content is rarely used, if ever